danieldeutsch/sacrerouge/doc/metrics/decomposed-rouge.md

 </table>

 ## References
 [1] Daniel Deutsch and Dan Roth.
-A Content-Based Analysis of ROUGE and BERTScore.
+Understanding the Extent to which Content Quality Metrics Measure the Information Quality of Summaries.
 2020.